 One hint per instruction is a good starting point.
-For easier exercises, this may reveal too much of the solution, and for harder exercises, it may not cover all the common problems that students have, so you are free to use your judgment and have greater or fewer hints if necessary.
+For easier exercises, this may reveal too much of the solution, and for harder exercises, it may not cover all the common problems that learners have, so you are free to use your judgment and have greater or fewer hints if necessary.

-Jog students' memories
+Jog learners' memories

-A common reason that students may fail to be able to complete an exercise is that they have forgotten something they learned in a previous exercise.
+A common reason that learners may fail to be able to complete an exercise is that they have forgotten something they learned in a previous exercise.
 You can use the hint to jog their memory.

 Anticipate a problem